iZastic/POE2-Loot-Filter/README.md

 `USE AT YOUR OWN RISK`

-This is an expirimental loot filter for Path of Exile 2 focused on highlighting items.
+This is an experimental loot filter for Path of Exile 2 focused on highlighting items.

 Nothing is hidden!